piotrxyz/WeatherApp/README.md

 # WeatherApp

 WeatherApp written in Vanilla JavaScript.
+Work in progress.

 ## Instruction

-Accept geolocalization to see current weather in user location.
+Accept geolocalization to see current weather in user location or search by typing desired location in search bar.

 ## Live version

-Click to see live version of the application: https://piotrxyz.github.io/WeatherApp/
+Current state of the application: https://piotrxyz.github.io/WeatherApp/

 ## Built with